The 9.1 Fistweaving Compendium – Playstyle

 - Faeline Harmony (Night Fae): Your abilities reset Faeline Stomp 100% more often.
 Enemies and allies hit gain Fae Exposure, increasing your damage and healing to them by 8% for 10 seconds.

 - Sinister Teachings (Venthyr): Fallen order summons an additional Monk.
 While an adept is active your crits reduce the cooldown of Fallen Order by 5 seconds.
+This is absurdly good.

 What does it all mean?
 We like 9.1

 These changes are clear, sizeable buffs and they are very positive.
 It adds choice to our legendary selection, buffs our base kit by a lot, and adds mastery scaling in a way the spec was heavily lacking.

 The damage increase to our kit overall helps us a good amount although damage was quickly becoming a Mistweaver strength even before them.
 A previous strength is further bolstered (and Ancient Teachings gets 10% stronger too as a result).
 The change to Revival working with mastery is the biggest one in my opinion.
 Revival moved from a mediocre heal without serious raid impact to a raid wide lay on hands with multiple kit interactions and opportunities for skill expression.